Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Method

 \textbf{Semantic Substance Metric (Content Recall).} High BLEU scores can be achieved by matching stopwords, while missing the core meaning.
 To evaluate the recovery of important information, we introduce \textit{Content Recall}.
 We first filter out stopwords from both the reference and generated text, retaining only content-bearing words (nouns, verbs, adjectives).
 Content Recall calculates the percentage of ground-truth content words that successfully appear in the generated hypothesis.
 This metric penalizes ``fluent but empty'' hallucinations and rewards semantic fidelity \cite{ji2023survey, maynez2020faithfulness}.

 \textbf{Generative Diversity \& Quality Metrics.} A major failure mode of previous EEG-to-Text models is \textit{semantic bias}, where the model repeats a few safe sentences.
-To quantify the richness and non-repetitiveness of our generation, we utilize four key metrics.
+To explicitly break this pattern of repetition and template outputs, we quantify generative diversity and quality using three key metrics.

-First, to evaluate vocabulary usage and uniqueness, we employ \textit{Dist-1 \& Dist-2} and \textit{Self-BLEU}.
-Dist-$n$ metrics calculate the ratio of distinct unigrams and bigrams to the total number of generated tokens \cite{li2016dist}, where higher values indicate broader vocabulary usage.
-Complementarily, \textit{Self-BLEU} \cite{zhu2018texygen} measures the BLEU score of each generated sentence against all others in the test set; a lower score indicates that the model generates unique samples for different EEG inputs rather than regurgitating memorized templates.
-Additionally, to assess structural diversity, we compute \textit{Head Entropy (Prefix Diversity)}.
-Following \cite{holtzman2019curious}, we calculate the Shannon entropy of the initial bigrams (first two tokens) across all generated sentences.
-A higher Head Entropy signifies greater diversity in sentence initiations, preventing the model from collapsing into fixed opening templates.
+First, to evaluate generative diversity, we employ \textit{Self-BLEU} \cite{zhu2018texygen} and \textit{Head Entropy (Prefix Diversity)} \cite{holtzman2019curious}.
+Self-BLEU measures the BLEU score of each generated sentence against all others in the test set, while Head Entropy calculates the Shannon entropy of the initial bigrams (first two tokens) across all generated sentences.
+Crucially, these two metrics are not designed to pursue absolute extreme values (e.g., arbitrarily low Self-BLEU or infinitely high entropy).
+Instead, the goal is for the model's scores to closely \textit{match the values of the ground-truth} (GT) text.
+Approximating the GT diversity ensures that the model generates uniquely structured sentences for different EEG inputs—effectively avoiding regurgitated memorized templates—while maintaining natural linguistic coherence.

 Finally, to evaluate semantic realism at the distribution level, we compute the \textit{Fréchet Distance (FD)} \cite{semeniuta2018fd}.
 We map all sentences to a high-dimensional semantic space using a pre-trained Sentence Transformer and calculate the distance between the multivariate Gaussian distributions of the generated ($\mu_g, \Sigma_g$) and reference ($\mu_r, \Sigma_r$) embeddings:

-A lower FD indicates that the distribution of the decoded text closely matches the semantic manifold of the real text.
+A lower FD indicates that the distribution of the decoded text closely matches the semantic manifold of the ground truth text.